The Texas

 Potential collision points at intersection of one-way frontage road and exit ramp

-These would delineate the location of the intersection of the ramp and frontage road and, thus, the extent of where frontage road traffic would be required to yield.
+The potential collision points indicate the location of the intersection of the ramp and frontage road as defined by law and, thus, the extent of where frontage road traffic is required to yield to exiting traffic.

 But perhaps an easier interpretation is that once a driver exiting the freeway turns into a lane on the frontage road, they then become established in that lane and are thus no longer entering the frontage road, so the requirement to yield to them ends at that point.
 Moving from that lane then becomes an ordinary lane change and is instead subject to the laws that govern lane changes.